bazaarvoice/response-demo/README.md

   The express server currently uses just short-lived cookies for storing OAuth2 tokens.
 In a production application, you should maintain user sessions using cookies and session storage.

-* **Current implementation demonstrates only a single Client Response API endpoint**

-   By displaying all client responses for a review on the ReviewPage, only 1 Client Response API endpoint is being demonstrated.
-Your application could use the Client Response API in more sophisticated ways.

-* **Current server implementation does not explicitly handle error responses from API**
+* **Current server implementation does not explicitly all handle error responses from API**

   All of the Bazaarvoice APIs send different error responses for invalid calls and a production application should handle and display them properly to the end user.
-Currently, this application assumes all calls to be valid and doesn't do explicit error handling.
+Currently, this application assumes most calls to be valid and doesn't do explicit error handling.

 ## License